royendgel/adventofcode2025/README.md

 ## challenges
 ### Puzzle 1
 #### Version 1
-Quick and dirty, the challenge is more at the lock-safe dial.
+Version 1: Quick and dirty, the challenge is more at the lock-safe dial.
+Version 2: I implemented modular arithmetic, in the version 1 I started with that approach, but had problem substracting.